sj-piano/eth-contract-hello-world-typescript/README.md

 **Description:**

-A complete "Hello World" Ethereum smart contract package, written in Solidity and Javascript.
+A complete "Hello World" Ethereum smart contract package, written in Solidity and Typescript.
 It is a ready-to-use template for an Ethereum smart contract development project.

 **Features:**
 * Handles post-merge fees correctly